TheHuntsman4/obsidian_digital_garden/src/site/notes/garden/Chapter 2- Building micrograd.md

         out = Value(self.data * other.data)
         return out
 ```
-This the basic form of the Value object, this is what will be keeping track of all the variables that we are going to be using to build micrograd.
+This is the Value object, which is going to be  keeping track of all the variables that we are going to be using to build and interact using micrograd.
-Another interesting thing that I would point out regarding this is that I surprised how much the python interpreter actually does for you.
+Another interesting thing that I would like to point out regarding this is that I am surprised how much easy the python interpreter makes life for your.
 Just defining an add and mul methods lets me use the + and * symbols without any hassle.

 Now when i do something like this:
 ```python